seanmonstar/seanmonstar.github.io/about/index.md

 permalink: /about/
 ---

 I’m Sean McArthur, a [software engineer](https://github.com/seanmonstar), wandering the Internets.
+See what I'm up to [now](/now), or read on.

 ![ohai](https://64.media.tumblr.com/tumblr_lew0l8No7A1qzek7l.jpg)